-The Fixed Edge feature ($\overbrace{\baseline10ex 1}^{\baseline10ex 1}$) can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
+Add a Fixed Edge feature (\mathbf{k}) by right-clicking a Component node and choose it from the Shape Optimization submenu.
 It is only available in 3D and includes no specific settings so you only need to specify the selection of points where it should be valid in the Edge Selection section.